livebg/artwork/README.md

 - Ruby 1.8.7 or newer
 - Rails 2.3 or newer
 - Paperclip 2.3 or newer
+- A JavaScript runtime

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     gem 'artwork'
+    gem 'therubyracer'

+You can skip `therubyracer` if you have other JavaScript environments available on your machine (including on the prodiction one).

 And then execute: